 Covered Bridge Tours in Lancaster, PA

 What are you waiting for?
-Book your tour with Strasburg Scooters today and explore the hidden masterpieces of Lancaster: covered bridges.
+Book your tour with Strasburg Scooter Tours today and explore the hidden masterpieces of Lancaster: covered bridges.
 As you travel the roadways of Lancaster County, we hope you seek out and enjoy the beauty and simplicity of our covered bridges as much as we do.